mt528/Project-Project-Repo/README.md

 Changed the Hiragana Lesson 2 and onwards buttons don't work.
 Updated the buttons to show they are not finished. - Matt 04/05/2021

 Started adding kristiyans code to the project. - 05/05/2021 - Matt 05/05/2021

+Finished the implamentation - Its not perfect but its functionality is mostly there. - Matt 07/05/2021